All EventsGeneralPartners

 Close-up 3D illustration of a graphene molecular structure, showing a hexagonal carbon lattice used in advanced materials and nanotechnology.

-Their success showcases how AI isn’t just theoretical — it’s operational.
+Their success showcases how AI isn’t just theoretical—it’s operational.

 Bioplastics in the Packaging Industry

 Packaging is the largest application of bioplastics.
-With nanotech and AI, materials now offer:

 • Moisture and gas resistance